Europe Craft Spirits Market Size and Share

 Europe Craft Spirits Market Analysis by Mordor Intelligence

-The European Spirits Market reached USD 4.49 billion in 2025 and is expected to grow to USD 8.25 billion by 2030, at a CAGR of 12.96%.
-The market demonstrates a clear transition toward sustainable production practices, with distillers implementing eco-friendly packaging, energy-efficient processes, and local ingredient sourcing.
+The Europe craft spirits market reached USD 4.49 billion in 2025 and is expected to grow to USD 8.25 billion by 2030, at a CAGR of 12.96%.
+The market is demonstrating a clear transition toward sustainable production practices, with distillers implementing eco-friendly packaging, energy-efficient processes, and sourcing local ingredients.
 These environmental initiatives align with consumer preferences for sustainable products.
-The European craft spirits landscape is characterized by a diverse range of artisanal producers, with countries like the United Kingdom, Germany, and France leading in craft distillery establishments.
+The Europe craft spirits landscape is characterized by a diverse range of artisanal producers, with countries like the United Kingdom, Germany, and France leading in craft distillery establishments.
 Small-batch production methods, unique flavor profiles, and regional ingredients distinguish craft spirits from mass-produced alternatives.
-The market benefits from strong regional traditions, protected geographical indications, and growing consumer interest in authentic, locally-produced spirits.
-Additionally, the rise of cocktail culture and premium on-trade venues has created new opportunities for craft spirit manufacturers across Europe.
+The market benefits from strong regional traditions, protected geographical indications, and increasing consumer interest in authentic, locally produced spirits.
+Additionally, the rise of cocktail culture and the increasing demand for premium on-trade venues has created new opportunities for craft spirit manufacturers across Europe.

 Key Report Takeaways

-• By distribution channel, the on-trade captured 54.35% revenue in 2024; off-trade is forecast to accelerate at 13.02% CAGR thanks to digital and direct-to-consumer models.
+• By distribution channel, the on-trade captured 54.35% of the revenue in 2024; the off-trade is forecast to accelerate at a 13.02% CAGR, owing to the rise of digital and direct-to-consumer models.

 Segment Analysis